btwkenji/fcryptcpp/README.md

 std::string decryptedFile = "decrypted.txt";
 ```

-- compile c++
-    - include the OpenSSL library:
+- Compile c++ and include the OpenSSL library:

 ```shell
 g++ fcrypt.cpp -o fcrypt -lssl -lcrypto
 ```

-- run:
+- Run:

 ```shell
 ./fcrypt
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)